msheikh24/aws/RedShift/README.md

 - RDS sync
 - With INSERT/UPDATE/DELETE (expensive) fragmentation can be done using VACUMM (sort, delete ..).

 ##### Data Distribution

 - Affects speed of joins and disk usage
 - **Even:** default: round-robin distribution: Accessing all the data in a table pretty much all the time and not suitable for join.
 	- Subset of data exists on each node
-- **Key:** Suitable for performing joins.
+- **Key:** Suitable for performing **joins / group by performance** .
 Data might reside in a single compute node or same slide for quick quering.
 	- Subset of data exists on each node
 - **All:** Creates a copy of data on every single compute node.
 Slower to perform load, update, and insert.
 Preferred to use with small dimensions table